guereslib/ten-reproducible-research-things/content/09-deidentify.md

 ---
 {% include figure.html img="2022-11-29_15-56-19.jpg" alt="Image representing sensitive" caption="Sensitive data introduces a risk of harm or unwanted attention" width="50" %}

-<div class="p-3 mb-2 bg-secondary text-white">Scenario: Can you show the steps taken and measures put in place to avoid data breaches?
-Is your data identifiable? {% include icon.html icon='file-earmark-lock2-fill' %}</div>
+<div class="p-3 mb-2 bg-secondary text-white">Scenario: Can you show the steps taken and measures put in place to avoid data breaches? {% include icon.html icon='file-earmark-lock2-fill' %} Is your data identifiable?</div>

 Data is considered sensitive when it can be used to identify an individual, species, object, or location that introduces a risk of discrimination, harm, or unwanted attention.